What is a Financial Aid Offer Letter?

 Students who experience special circumstances that affect their ability to afford the cost of attending MCCC should contact the Financial Aid Office for assistance.
 These circumstances could include a change in family income due to unemployment, a reduction in work hours, or a family's unusual medical or dental expenses.
 The U.S. Department of Education gives financial aid administrators discretion to review on a case-by-case basis whether data elements on the student's FAFSA can be adjusted, with appropriate supporting documentation from the student, to more accurately reflect the student's current financial circumstances.

 U.S. Department of Education regulations require that a student must be enrolled in an eligible degree or certificate program to receive federal financial aid.
-Additionally, only classes that are required for the student to earn the degree or certificate are eligible for financial aid funding.
+Additionally, only classes that are required for the student to earn the degree or certificate are eligible for federal and state financial aid funding.
 (Note: Developmental courses are eligible for financial aid funding, up to a maximum of 30 attempted credits of development coursework.)

 What programs are eligible for federal financial aid?

 All associate degree programs at MCCC are eligible for federal financial aid.
 Most certificate programs that meet a minimum of 15 weeks and are at least 16 credit hours in length are eligible for federal financial aid.
 Contact the Financial Aid Office for questions about whether a certificate program meets the minimum requirements to qualify for federal financial aid.